Billa (2009 film): Development and casting

-During the making of Kantri (2008), actor N. T. Rama Rao Jr. expressed his intention of making Billa (2007) in Telugu following his grandfather N. T. Rama Rao's Yugandhar (1979).
+During the making of Kantri (2008), actor N. T. Rama Rao Jr. expressed his intention of remaking Billa (2007) in Telugu following his grandfather N. T. Rama Rao's Yugandhar (1979).
 Meher Ramesh, however, felt that Rama Rao Jr. would not fit into the role at that stage of his career.
 Ramesh also explored the idea of making the film with Ravi Teja, but dropped the idea due to budget constraints.
 Ramesh later approached Prabhas who was excited to work for the project.
 Prabhas' uncle, Krishnam Raju, was also on board for a pivotal role, marking their first on-screen collaboration.
 Ramesh cast Anushka Shetty as the female lead.
 Shetty worked for over two months to slim down for the role.
 Hansika Motwani readily agreed to act in the film when suggested by Ramesh.
 Namitha, like Shetty, lost weight before signing the film.
 Meher wanted either Sameer Reddy or Chota K. Naidu for the cinematography, but due to non-availability of dates from the both of them, Soundararajan was chosen instead, marking his debut in Telugu cinema.